LivePersonInc/knowledge-center-archive/pages/documents/What's New/What's new - July 2019.md

 Please note, in August, LivePerson will sunset the BI reporting tool, migrating all accounts to our new reporting platform, Report Builder.

 Report Builder is a new and improved version of LiveEngage BI dashboards.
 With superior performance, an additional layer of messaging KPIs, and the ability to tailor dashboards to specific business needs, the Report Builder includes more powerful capabilities than those available in LiveEngage BI.
-For an overview of Report Builder, please [click here.](https://knowledge.liveperson.com/data-reporting-report-builder-report-builder-overview.html)
+Watch our two minute video to learn about the Report Builder.

+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/344251526" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>